 In the days of fruit cake, when the cake could be made and iced many weeks before the wedding, allowing time to correct disasters, it was common practice for a friend or family member to make the wedding cake.

 It is not, however, something we would recommend for several reasons:

-Collapsing tiers: Regardless of whether the cake is to be stacked or seperated with pillars, each tier must be correctly dowelled to prevent to cakes collapsing into the bottom tier.
+- Collapsing tiers: Regardless of whether the cake is to be stacked or separated with pillars, each tier must be correctly dowelled to prevent cakes collapsing into the bottom tier.

 If you are still keen to take up the challenge, check back here soon for recipes and instructions.